 Key Democrats united on Iraq pullout

-Letter to Bush calls for start of withdrawal by year's end
+Letter to Bush calls for start of troop withdrawal by year's end

 YOUR E-MAIL ALERTS

-The Senate voted 60-39 in June to reject that plan, which set no deadline for the withdrawal's completion.
+In June, the Senate voted 60-39 to reject the Reed-Levin plan, which set no deadline for the withdrawal's completion.

 Days later, Bush said that the U.S. troop presence in Iraq will be determined by military commanders, the Iraqi government and "conditions on the ground."

-A spokesman for House Speaker Dennis Hastert, an Illinois Republican, said Monday that the Democrats were again calling for the United States to "wave the white flag of surrender."
+A spokesman for House Speaker Dennis Hastert, R-Illinois, said Monday that the Democrats were again calling for the United States to "wave the white flag of surrender."

-But another key Republican, Sen. Chuck Hagel of Nebraska, took to the floor of the Senate Monday afternoon to warn that U.S. troops were "bogged down in Iraq" while the world watched Israel's campaign against Lebanon's Hezbollah militia.
+But another key Republican, Sen. Chuck Hagel of Nebraska, took to the floor of the Senate on Monday to warn that U.S. troops were "bogged down in Iraq," while the world watched Israel's campaign against Lebanon-based Hezbollah.

-He said the 3-year-old war is wearing badly on the U.S. military, and that Iraq's fledgling democracy needs to take over more of its security responsibilities from American troops.
+Hagel said the 3-year-old war is wearing badly on the U.S. military and that Iraq needs to take over more security responsibilities from American troops.

-"This is not about setting a timeline," Hagel said.
+"This is not about setting a timeline," he said.
 "This is about understanding the implications of the forces of reality."
+(Full story)